-Unfortunately, my TL;DR is that I didn’t, on any of those occasions, find a reliable way of making money.
+Unfortunately, my TL;DR is that I didn’t, on any of the occasions I logged in, find a reliable way of making money.
 If you read on to the end of the article, you’ll find some alternative ideas.

 The ySense interface is pretty standard stuff for a site like this.
-The menu bar at the top allows access to the key areas: Surveys, Offers and Tasks.
+The menu bar at the top allows access to the key areas: Surveys and Offers.

-My initial impressions of the surveys on ySense was pretty positive.
+My initial impressions of the surveys on ySense were pretty positive.
 I saw lots of options, and it was clear how much each paid for how much time taken.

 However, once I actually started trying to take the surveys, everything went downhill rather fast.